 1. Check the fuel lines for leaks, crack, or malfunction.
-If a problem is found, contact your PARSUN dealer and have this repaired immediately.
+If a problem is found, your PARSUN dealer or other qualified mechanic should repair it immediately.

 - Check for fuel leakage regularly. - If any fuel leakage is found, the fuel system must be repaired by a qualified mechanic.